IanWhitney/designisrefactoring/_posts/2015-11-27-simple-rust-part-three.markdown

 let an_array = ["tan", "stand", "at"];
 {% endhighlight %}

 it doesn't have the type of `Array`.
-Instead its type is `[&str,3]`, the combination of the type and number of its elements.
+Instead its type is `[&str; 3]`, the combination of the type and number of its elements.
+(Reader Dr-Emann notes that it is is actually [&'static str; 3], which is true, but the `'static` part is usually left out)

 The number of elements a Vector contains can vary.
 But, just like Arrays, they can only contain elements of the same type.
 So, if we want to create a new Vector we have to declare what type of elements we're going to put in there.
 That's what the angle brackets are for.
 If you leave them off, you can run into problems: